lindenb/jvarkit/docs/VCFBed.md

       between 0.0 and 1.0.
 If the value ends with '%' it is interpretted as a percentage eg. '1%' => '0.01'.
 A slash '/' is interpretted as a ratio. e.g: '1/100' => '0.01'.
+    -M, --mutual-fraction
+      Mutual comparator Two SV have are the same if they share a fraction 'x' of their bases.
+For very small SV the fraction can be quite small while for large SV the fraction should be close to 1.
+The Syntax is the following : (<MAX_SIZE_INCLUSIVE>:<FRACTION as double or percent>;)+ .
+      For example if the SV as a size of 99bp, the fraction used with be 0.6 for '10:0.1;100:0.6;1000:0.9'.
+For the smallest size, a simple overlap is a positive match..
+Example:"10:0.5;100:75%;1000:80%;10000:90%".
     -o, --out
       Output file.
 Optional .
 Default: stdout
     -T, --tag